Athlete’s foot is a very common fungal infection that affects the feet.

 Tests to confirm athlete’s foot

 Athlete’s foot can be confirmed by the symptoms you have.
-Sometimes the podiatrist might take a small amount of skin to send to the laboratory.
+Sometimes the podiatrist (foot specialist) might take a small amount of skin to send to the laboratory.
 This will confirm the type of fungal infection you have.

 Treatment for athlete’s foot